ryawaa/disbuilds/README.md

 #### planned

+- [ ] install in nekocord
+- [ ] override discord versions via a custom installer
 - [ ] support for web
 - [ ] support for development
 - [ ] support for ios